Cathedral (band)

 Cathedral were a British doom metal band from Coventry, England.
 The group gained attention upon release of its debut album, Forest of Equilibrium (1991), which is considered a classic of the genre.
 However, the band's sound evolved quickly and began to adopt characteristics of 1970s metal, hard rock and progressive rock.
 After releasing ten full-length albums and touring extensively for over two decades, Cathedral broke up after the release of The Last Spire in 2013.

 History

 Early history (1989–1991)

 In July 1989, Lee Dorrian left Napalm Death because he was reportedly tiring of the punk scene and did not like the death metal direction which Napalm Death was taking.
 Cathedral was formed after Lee Dorrian and Mark Griffiths (a Carcass roadie) met and discussed their love for bands like Black Sabbath, Candlemass, Pentagram, Trouble, and Witchfinder General.
 The band was founded in 1989 by Dorrian, Griffiths and Garry Jennings (formerly of thrash metal band Acid Reign).
 Dorrian was the only founding member to remain with Cathedral for its duration, although Jennings' departure ultimately proved to be temporary.
-Cathedral released The Forest of Equilibrium through Earache.
+Cathedral released Forest of Equilibrium through Earache.
 According to Dorrian, only Winter or Autopsy were doing something similar, sound-wise, at the time.